ddd-crew/ddd-familiarity-assessment/README.md

 - When have you used a Domain Service?
 (Open text)

-- When have you used a Domain Event?
+- What is a Domain Event, what is its role, main characteristics?
 (Open text)

 - When have you used an Aggregate?
 (Open text)